Designed for students who will make the world a better place – Hartwick Anthropology 2016 course offerings for spring & J Term.

 Free PowerPoint for “Anthropology and Moral Optimism”; Denisovan admixture update; AAA news and the 2011 Anthropology in Media Award.

 Anthropology’s Moral Optimism: Four Field Manifesto & alternative visions of humanity.
 Capitalism is not the most beautiful or respectful of shared planet.

 Despite Nicholas Wade’s emphasis on splits among human groups, the research is clear that it’s admixture all the way down.
 Plus some Malinowski!

 Re-listening to R.E.M.’s “Losing My Religion” as a professor teaching evolution in front of a classroom: Oh no I’ve said too much / I haven’t said enough.

-“The Mismeasure of Science” reassesses Gould’s “Mismeasure of Man.”
-In a climate of race revival attacking anthropology, this will be horribly misused.
+“The Mismeasure of Science” reassessed Gould’s “Mismeasure of Man.”
+In a climate of race resurgence and attacking anthropology, this was a horrible idea.

 Fascinating study of australopithecine teeth and residence patterns.
 Ridiculous headlines about gender and family.
 Anthropology analyzes science and media.